 If you want them to be hot, allow a few of the seeds to remain inside the jalapeno popper pepper, and cook them until just barely tender.

 In the produce section, I often see jalapeno peppers that are rough and shriveled up, or that are covered with brown spots.
 Even though they'll be covered with that glorious grilled bacon, be sure to find nice, fresh peppers for the best flavor.

 The cheese mixture in these holds up pretty well to heat.
 I've had very little problem with that gooey goodness escaping.

 Now for the bacon.
-MMMmmm bacon!
 You can get by with a half slice wrapped around each pepper, but why?
 A full slice makes them twice as good!

 Use a couple of toothpicks to hold the bacon in place.
 Stick them through the peppers in the same direction, so they lay nicely on the grill.

 Indirect grilling is the way to go for these babies.
-You don't want the to cook too fast, or the bacon will become too crispy, possibly burning, before the meat of the pepper is done.
+You don't want the to cook too fast, or the bacon will become too crispy, possibly burning, before the flesh of the pepper is done.
 Medium or medium low heat is perfect.

 Remove the toothpicks and serve your jalapeno poppers when done.
 Don't get too excited about the little rascals and eat one right off the grill.

 You'll burn your tongue like my buddy Jared did the other night.
 Might have been the beer that made him careless...

 You can certainly be creative with your little spicy snacks.
 I like to fill 'em with fresh sausage for a change of pace.